otrv4/otrv4/otrv4.md

 OTRv4 conversations are established by an deniable authenticated key exchange protocol (DAKE).

+// TODO add in specific DAKE information
-This process will use the deniable authenticated key exchange mechanism RSDAKE defined by Nik Unger and Ian Goldberg in their paper ["Improved Techniques for Implementing Strongly Deniable Authenticated Key Exchanges"][1].
+This process will use the deniable authenticated key exchange mechanism defined by Nik Unger and Ian Goldberg in their paper.
+["Improved Techniques for Implementing Strongly Deniable Authenticated Key Exchanges"][1].